Boltzmann Sampling by Diabatic Quantum Annealing: Boltzmann sampling of the Ising spin systems

 \subsection{Ising model on the square lattice}

-We also test our method for the Ising model (with $h = 0$) on the square lattice, whose critical temperature is known to be exactly $T_\mathrm{c} = 1/\beta_\mathrm{c} = \ln(1+\sqrt{2})/2$.
+We also test our method for the ferromagnetic Ising model (with $h = 0$) on the square lattice, whose critical temperature is known to be exactly $T_\mathrm{c} = 1/\beta_\mathrm{c} = \ln(1+\sqrt{2})/2$.
 In this case, unlike the infinite-range model, the energy of the system is not determined solely by the global magnetization.
 Instead, the number of eigenstates that evolve differently during the annealing process grows exponentially with $N$, making it practically impossible to check the performance of DQA for very large systems.
 For this reason, we only used the $N = 2 \times 2$, $3 \times 3$, and $4 \times 4$ square lattices with periodic boundaries.

 As shown in Fig.~\ref{fig:2d}(a), the KL divergence of the exact Boltzmann statistics $P_\mathrm{B}$ from $P_\mathrm{Q}$ generated by DQA according to the recipe of Sec.~\ref{sec:DQA} reaches a maximum near the critical temperature $T_c$ (marked by the vertical dashed line), tending to decrease as $T \to \infty$ and as $T \to 0$.
 The former corresponds to the regime where the perturbation theory of Sec.~\ref{sec:DQA} is valid, and the latter corresponds to the regime governed by the adiabatic theorem.
-While we conjecture the KL divergence to converge to a finite value as $N\to\infty$ for $T > T_\mathrm{c}$, the range of $N$ is too narrow to support or rule out this conjecture.
+In contrast to the case of the infinite-range Ising model, in this case the KL divergence in the paramagnetic phase does not exhibit any clear sign of convergence to a finite value.
+Since the Ising model on the square lattice exhibits spatial domains even in the paramagnetic phase, the typical energy of the system always assumes a negative $\mathcal{O}(N)$ value at any finite temperature.
+This means that Eq.~\eqref{eq:PB} always becomes a poor approximation as $N$ grows to infinity.
+Thus, for the ferromagnetic two-dimensional Ising model, there is no guarantee that the KL divergence stays $\mathcal{O}(N^0)$ in the paramagnetic phase.